nuviotech/marketplace/README.md

-# Marketplace
+# Marketplace Description

 Our "Marketplace Software" is the #1 API based Interconnectable marketplace software which collaborates with other sellers and sites for the products with an option to sell with other sellers and products readily available and onboarded.

 Sample application you can find is www.nuvio.in

-In order to upload projects to this marketplace, User needs to have account https://manageecom.com as a seller and useer can upload the products in https://manageecom.com.
+In order to upload projects to this marketplace, User needs to have account https://manageecom.com as a seller and user can upload the products in https://manageecom.com.

 Your marketplace software shows the list of sellers already onboarded on manageecom.com and provide you an option to choose sellers from your admin dashboard.
 Admin Dashboard url : http://yoursite.com:8082
 After selecting the sellers activated, a request will got seller account in manageecom.com, once sellers approves all his products will become visible on the site.

+## Installation Instructions ###

 ## Install Nodejs